Thananchezian/Wolf-Sec/Readme.md

 * Python 3.x
 * Required libraries:
-    1. art
+    * art
-    2. termcolor
+    * termcolor
-    3. requests
+    * requests
-    4. beautifulsoup4
+    * beautifulsoup4

-You can install required libraries using pip : pip install art termcolor requests beautifulsoup4
+You can install required libraries using pip :

+pip install art termcolor requests beautifulsoup4
 ## Installation and Useage
-1. Clone or Download the Repository: Obtain the script from the repository.
+1. Clone or Download the Repository :  Obtain the script from the repository.

-2. Navigate to the Directory: Open a terminal and change to the directory containing the script.
+2. Navigate to the Directory :  Open a terminal and change to the directory containing the script.

-3. Run the Scanner: Execute the script using the following command: python wolfsec.py
+3. Run the Scanner by Executing the script using the following command:

+    * python wolfsec.py

-4. Enter the target web URL when prompted (e.g., http://example.com)
+5. Enter the target web URL when prompted (e.g., http://example.com)
 ## Output
 The scanner will output findings to the terminal and log them into a file named scanner.log.
 Additionally, a report named vulnerability_report.txt will be generated, summarizing all findings related to the scanned URL.